 What are the clinical signs of ragwort poisoning?

-Ragwort poisoning is rarely identified before the liver has undergone irreversible damage and symptoms will only become apparent at this late stage.
+Unfortunately, it is difficult to detect signs of ragwort poisoning before the liver has undergone irreversible damage and symptoms will only become apparent at this late stage.
 There are no early warning signs.
+Contact a vet for advice if there are concerns that a donkey has had access to ragwort.

 - Loss of condition/poor appetite